 To support reading according to mood, I refined these further into one word categories: Think, Relax, Wonder, Puzzle, Witness.
 With e-books sorted, I applied these categories to the physical books.
 Wonder and Think pictured below:

-I realised I have a lot of books about books and writig, and books featuring university campuses:
+I realised I have a lot of books about books and writing, and books featuring university campuses:

 My reading is tending towards the Light and fun/ 2am/ comfort read category.
 If you are in lockdown and missing your university campus, try a few recents reads from my collection: Never Saw Me Coming (psychopaths on campus), Plain Bad Heroines (queer gothic on campus), The Love Hypothesis (scientific romance on campus) or Legendborn (magical fantasy on campus).